-The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), enacted in July 2010, contains a number of provisions intended to expand and clarify the SEC's enforcement authority with respect to violations of securities laws, including: clarifying that liability of controlling persons is joint and several for violations of the Exchange Act; providing the SEC with new authority to impose monetary penalties in administrative cease-anddesist proceedings against any person (as opposed to just the company registrant); and codifying the extraterritorial reach of the SEC to enforce the antifraud provisions of the federal securities laws so long as there exists significant conduct in the U.S. or effect on the U.S. securities markets, or some combination of the two.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), enacted in July 2010, contains a number of provisions intended to expand and clarify the SEC's enforcement authority with respect to violations of securities laws, including: clarifying that liability of controlling persons is joint and several for violations of the Exchange Act; providing the SEC with new authority to impose monetary penalties in administrative cease-and-desist proceedings against any person (as opposed to just the company registrant); and codifying the extraterritorial reach of the SEC to enforce the antifraud provisions of the federal securities laws so long as there exists significant conduct in the U.S. or effect on the U.S. securities markets, or some combination of the two.

 Members of the target company board may have liability to the target company shareholders if the directors fail to properly exercise their fiduciary duties in responding to an offer.
-As discussed in the response to questions 3.3 and 8.2, the conduct of the target board will be subject to an enhanced level of scrutiny by the courts in a change of control transaction to determine if the board's conduct was reasonable.
-If the offer is a going private transaction, in many states, including Delaware, the conduct of the target board may be reviewed using an "entire fairness" standard, which requires that both the price and process be fair to the target company shareholders.
-As more fully discussed in the response to question 3.3, the highest court in Delaware is expected to issue a decision in early 2014 as to whether the more deferential business judgment rule should be applicable in going private transactions where certain procedural safeguards are employed.
+As discussed in the response to questions 3.3 and 8.2, the conduct of the target board will be subject to an enhanced level of scrutiny by the courts in a change-of-control transaction to determine if the board's conduct was reasonable.
+If the offer is a going-private transaction, in many states, including Delaware, the conduct of the target board may be reviewed using an "entire fairness" standard, which requires that both the price and process be fair to the target company shareholders.
+As more fully discussed in the response to question 3.3, following a recent Delaware Supreme Court decision, the more deferential business judgment rule is applicable in going-private transactions where certain procedural safeguards are employed.